EMC climbing FAQ

 Weather and venue permitting, our members climb in summer and winter at the regular weekend meets.

 (usually Alien Rock) in autumn/winter, and weather permitting at local crags in the summer.

-Some photos of some of the EMC Alien Rock regulars can be found here.
+View some photos of the EMC Alien Rock regulars in action as well as

 Who climbs in the EMC?